-Green Power and Eco-Education & Resources Centre's Comments on Draft Sham Wat and San Shek Wan Development Permission Area (Plan No. DPA/I-SW/1)
+Green Power and Eco-Education & Resources Centre's Comments on Draft Sham Wat and San Shek Wan Outline Zoning Plan (Plan No. S/I-SW/1)

-- Green Power (GP) and Eco-Education & Resources Centre (ERC) welcome the draft Development Permission Area (DPA) Plans for Mui Wo North, Pui O Au, Sha Lo Wan and San Tau, as well as Sham Wat and San Shek Wan gazetted on 8th January 2021.
-However, we consider the present draft plans being insufficient for the conservation of these ecologically sensitive areas, with detailed comments on each plan as follows. - 2.
-We agree with the general planning intention as stated in the Explanatory Statement (section 7.2), that "the Area is to protect the ecologically sensitive areas (including the San Chau SSSI and the EIS), to maintain the unique rural and natural character and the cultural heritage of the Area, and to prevent it from encroachment by unauthorized development and from undesirable change of use".
-However, most of the DPA (except for San Chau SSSI), despite being recognized as high in ecological value, has been zoned for "Unspecified Use", which provides inadequate protection against vandalism acts. - 3.
+- 1. Green Power (GP) and Eco-Education & Resources Centre (ERC) welcome the draft Outline Zoning Plan (OZP) for Sham Wat and San Shek Wan gazetted on 27th August 2021.
+However, we consider the present draft plan being insufficient for the conservation of the ecologically sensitive Area, with detailed comments as follows. - 2.
+We agree with the general planning intention as stated in the Explanatory Statement, that "the Area is to conserve its landscape and ecological values in safeguarding the natural habitat and rural character of the Area" (section 8.1) and "Due consideration should be given to the conservation of ecologically and environmentally sensitive areas when development in or near the Area is proposed." (section 8.2). - 3.
 The coastline of the Area is an integral part of the North Lantau coastal system which links up ecological hotspots including bays at Tung Chung, San Tau, Hau Hok Wan, Sha Lo Wan and Sham Wat.
 Two species of horseshoe crabs, Carcinoscorpius rotundicauda and the endangered Tachypleus tridentatus (Laurie et al., 2019) coexist in Sham Wat (Shin et al., 2014).
 Juveniles of the latter, together with the Beccari's Seagrass (Halophila beccarii), which is rare along the North Lantau coast, have been recorded by ERC during intertidal surveys from 2015 to 2021 (ERC, unpublished data). - 4.
 The need of conserving various coastal habitats as part of an integrated system in the Area is undeniable.
 Continuous and sufficiently broad CPA, which covers habitats including mudflats, estuaries, mangrove stands, rocky shores and backshore vegetations should be established. - 5.
 Freshwater and terrestrial habitats in the Area also accommodate rich biodiversity.
 Apart from important species listed in the Explanatory Statement (sections 5.2 & 5.3), odonate species of conservation interests, including the highly globally restricted Guangdong Hooktail (Melligomphus guangdongensis) and three species of Shadowdamsels (Drepanosticta hongkongensis, Protosticta beaumonti and Sinosticta ogatai), have been recorded in Sham Wat Stream (Yip & Noffke, 2014).
 The locally uncommon Black-tipped Percher (Diplacodes nebulosa) has also been recorded in the Area (Chan & Lau, 2001).